• Skip to primary navigation

 Add the garlic and stir fry for 1 minute.

-Stir frying vegetables in a wok to make Yaki Udon
+Stir frying chicken and vegetables in a wok to make Yaki Udon

 Stir in the Noodles.
 Add the udon noodles, cooked chicken, scallions (green onions) and prepared sauce.
 Stir fry for 1-2 minutes to heat through, until the liquid has evaporated.

-Chicken Yaki Udon Noodles in a wok with vegetables
+Stir frying Yaki Udon noodles in a wok

 Recipe Tips & Notes